wp-plugins/earth-hour/readme.txt

 * Sure!
 We've included the .POT file in the package.
 Please translate it and email it to use at support@bravenewcode.com.

+= Why Doesn't The Banner Show Up On My Site? =

+* It's most likely because your theme doesn't have a wp_footer tag.
+Try adding that to your theme.

 == Screenshots ==

 1. Earth Hour support message